-Researchers must be no more than five years into their independent academic research career and no more than 10 years (excluding eligible periods of interruption) from completion of their first Doctorate as of July 1, 2015.
+Researchers must be no more than five years into their independent academic research career and no more than 10 years (excluding eligible periods of interruption) from completion of their first Doctorate or DVM as of July 1, 2016.
 Researchers who are, or have been, Tier 1 Canada Research Chairs are not eligible.
 Applicants must have the approval of their ADR to apply for this award.

 The $100,000 from the ERA and the $50,000 matching contribution will cover the following expenses for students (undergraduates, graduate students) and other research support staff (post-doctoral fellows, research assistants, associates and technicians) based at the University of Guelph:

 - Salary & benefits (salaries must be commensurate with institutional remuneration scales)

 - Essential & reasonable travel expenses for research personnel related directly to conferences, workshops or seminars

 - Essential and reasonable travel and expenses for research personnel related directly to offsite research activities

 - Development of Research Talent (20%)